Architecture Overview

 - The

-corepackage can be used independently to build gesture controls for any framework (Leaflet, MapLibre, Google Maps, or a completely custom canvas). - The
+corepackage can be used independently to build gesture controls for any framework (Leaflet, MapLibre, or a completely custom canvas). - Each adapter package stays small and focused.
+It only contains map-specific code.